welldone-cloud/aws-summarize-account-activity/README.md

 ```
 --past-hours HOURS   hours of CloudTrail data to look back and analyze
                      default: 336 (=14 days), minimum: 1, maximum: 2160 (=90 days)
+--plot-results       generate PNG files that visualize the JSON output file
+--profile PROFILE    named AWS profile to use when running the command
 --threads THREADS    number of threads to use (one thread analyzes one region)
                      default: 8, minimum: 1, maximum: 32
---profile PROFILE    named profile to use when running the command
 ```